Welcome to Research Group

 Neil Paskin © 2011 (www.neilpaskin.com)

-Lindisfarne Research Group, also known as HUM-807, is a research group based at the Department of Philology at the University of Almería.
-It is currently formed by José Francisco Fernández Sánchez (senior researcher), Madalina Armie, Germán Asensio Peral, Anabel Bonachera García, Carmen Mª Bretones Callejas, Leticia de la Paz de Dios, Blasina Cantizano Márquez, José R. Ibáñez Ibáñez and Verónica Membrive Pérez, all of them faculty members of this Department.
-Additionally, Lindisfarne Research Group has members from other universities: Santiago Rodríguez Guerrero-Strachan, a Senior Lecturer at the University of Valladolid, and Dimitrios Tsokanos, also a Lecturer at Loughbourough College, UK.
-Three Ph.D. students, Sofía Alférez Mendía, Mar Garre García and Ángeles Jordán Soriano, all of them doing their doctoral research at the University of Almeria, also belong to this group.
+The Lindisfarne Research Group, also known as HUM-807, is a research group based at the Department of Philology at the University of Almería.
+Its current members include José Francisco Fernández Sánchez (Senior Researcher), Madalina Armie, Germán Asensio Peral, Anabel Bonachera García, Leticia de la Paz de Dios, Blasina Cantizano Márquez, José R. Ibáñez, Ángeles Jordán Soriano, and Verónica Membrive Pérez, all of whom are faculty members of the Department of Philology at the University of Almería.
+Additionally, the Lindisfarne Research Group includes members from other universities: Santiago Rodríguez Guerrero-Strachan, a Senior Lecturer at the University of Valladolid, and Dimitrios Tsokanos, also a Lecturer at Loughborough College, in the United Kingdom.
+Sofía Alférez Mendía, a Ph.D. student, conducting her doctoral research at the University of Almeria, is also affiliated with this group.

-Lindisfarne Research Group members have an interest in the analysis and description of the main trends in contemporary literature in English, as well as other cultural manifestations.
-The Group has particular stregths in the study of the short story in English, its main project consisting in a survey of the short story collections published in Great Britain, Ireland, and the United States in the new millenium literature.
-But the members of the Group work together in other complementary areas of knowledge, such as Applied Linguistics or Cognitive perspectives applied to literary representations in order to produce an innovative kind of research in literary and cultural studies.
-A fruitful and productive line of research developed by the members of the Group has also been the study of English residents living in Southern Spain.
-A project funded by the Regional Government of Andalusia testifies to both the strenght and motivation of the researchers in this fast-expanding area of knowledge.
+The Lindisfarne Research Group is comprised of scholars who are interested in the analysis and description of the main trends in contemporary literature in English, as well as other cultural manifestations.
+The Group has particular strengths in the study of the short story in English.
+Its main project consists of a survey of the short story collections published in Great Britain, Ireland, and the United States in the new millennium literature.
+The Group's research has also focused on English residents living in Southern Spain.
+A project funded by the Regional Government of Andalusia exemplifies the researchers' strength and motivation in this rapidly expanding field of knowledge.

 Why Lindisfarne?
 Lindisfarne, also known as the Holy Island, is a tidal island on the North West Coast of England.
 Given by the Anglo-Saxon king Oswald to St. Aidan (died in 651), an Irish monk, the priory founded soon became a base from which the pagan Northumbrians would be converty to Christianity.
 It is famed as the home and original burial ground of St. Cuthbert (c.
 634-687), who lived on Lindisfarne until his death.
 Its isolated position provided an ideal place to establish a seat of learning.
 Later on, Lindisfarne was used as a base from which to send missionaries to the rest of Britain and Northern Europe.
 However, the tranquility of the island was shuttered by Viking raiders plundered Lindisfarne in June 793.
 Further Viking attacks motivated the abandonment of the monastery, whose monks left with St. Cuthbert's remains.